 EMsella.Service Page.Reston Dermatology + Cosmetic Center.KA

-/EMsella
+/Emsella

-KW EMsella
+KW Emsella

-Meta: EMsella is a solution for those struggling with urinary incontinence.
+Meta: Emsella is a solution for those struggling with urinary incontinence.
 Learn about the non-surgical treatment helping patients achieve total bladder control.

-Stop Incontinence with EMsella
+Emsella: Stop Urinary Incontinence | Non-invasive Treatment

-EMsella is a non-invasive treatment for women struggling with urinary incontinence (UI).
-This treatment is perfect for those who experience the sudden need to urinate before involuntarily urinating (urge incontinence) or from urinary leakage (stress incontinence,) or both.
-While people can be too embarrassed to talk about their issues with UI, it is a common problem among women.
-Surveys show that 1/3 of American women struggle with UI issues.
-For these women, EMsella offers an effective, non-surgical way to achieve relief.
-EMsella sessions take place with the patient being comfortable, sitting clothed on an ergonomic chair.
-The chair is known as the “Kegel throne” because it utilizes electromagnetic technology to stimulate the pelvic floor muscles.
+Emsella is a non-invasive treatment for women struggling with urinary incontinence (UI).
+This treatment is perfect for those experiencing the sudden need to urinate before involuntarily urinating (urge incontinence) or from urinary leakage (stress incontinence) or both.
 One session is only 30 minutes and is virtually painless.

-Reston Dermatology + Cosmetic Center is a leading EMsella provider specializing in non-invasive treatments for women’s health.
+Reston Dermatology + Cosmetic Center is a leading Emsella provider specializing in non-invasive treatments for women’s health.
 They are proud to offer non-surgical solutions for UI in the AREA.
-Learn more about EMsella and discover if this treatment is right for you by scheduling a complimentary consultation with our exceptional treatment staff.
+Learn more about Emsella and discover if this treatment is right for you by scheduling a complimentary consultation with our exceptional treatment staff.
 Call us at 703-775-2190.

-Benefits of EMsella at Reston Dermatology + Cosmetic Center
+Benefits of Emsella at Reston Dermatology + Cosmetic Center

-FDA cleared to improve urinary incontinence + vaginal laxity
+FDA cleared for urinary incontinence + vaginal laxity

 Non-invasive UI solution